nobodyisnobody/docs/a.socks.proxy.shellcode/README.md

 I coded this shellcode some times ago, when I was doing a pwn challenge, involving the exploitation of a box , and pivoting on this box, to reach a second box in the internal network.

+These shellcodes were thinked for iot exploitation, to pivot on internal network.

 To go faster, I had the idea at this time of coding a small shellcode that spawn a socks proxy on the pivot machine, that will permits to pivot on this machine to reach the internal network.

 To reduce the size of the shellcode, I have implemented only the socks4 protocol, where the dns resolving is done by the client